petervdpas/goop2/internal/rendezvous/docs/01-overview.md

 - **Peer-first architecture** -- Every participant is both client and server.
 You serve your own content and browse other peers directly.
 - **No central control** -- Discovery happens via local-network mDNS or lightweight rendezvous servers.
 Nobody owns the network.
 - **Direct connections** -- Peers exchange data over libp2p streams.
 When direct connections aren't possible, a circuit relay helps peers connect through NAT.
+- **Real-time collaboration** -- Groups, video calls, file sharing, and cluster compute all work peer-to-peer with no central server in the data path.

 ## How it works